DanielCiccC/DanielCiccC.github.io/INFS3202/notes/lecture6Revision.md

 - It supports various storage drivers (files, database, Redis, Memcached)  for session data.

 **Key Features**
-- Flashdata: Special session data that is only available for the next server request, and is automatically deleted afterwards.
+- **Flashdata**: Special session data that is only available for the next server request, and is automatically deleted afterwards.
 Ideal for one-time messages, like form submission success or error messages.
-- Tempdata: Similar to flashdata, but allows for specifying a time limit (in seconds) for how long the data should be available in the session.
+- **Tempdata**: Similar to flashdata, but allows for specifying a time limit (in seconds) for how long the data should be available in the session.
-- Regeneration of Session ID: CodeIgniter automatically regenerates the session ID periodically to prevent session fixation attacks.
+- **Regeneration of Session ID**: CodeIgniter automatically regenerates the session ID periodically to prevent session fixation attacks.
 - Session data is simply an array associated with a particular session ID (cookie).

 > - Flash data